israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 #### Object Literal Notation vs JSON

  The object literal notation is not the same as the JavaScript Object Notation (JSON).
+ Although they look similar, there are differences between them:

 ### Property Accessors